LinuxDroidMaster/Termux-Desktops/README.md

 # ⚙️ Installing Desktops <a name=installing-desktop-ubuntu-proot></a>

-I have installed different desktops, if you want me to test any other just leave a comment in any video and I will check it:
+I have use the following [post](https://ivonblog.com/en-us/posts/termux-proot-distro-ubuntu/) from Ivon's blog as a reference for some steps.

 * GNOME:
 ```